 Business-critical procedures may be known and understood by only one team member.
 Administrative tasks may be improperly delegated.

+Solutions we propose We may recommend a “bus-proofing” exercise, and the delegation of administrative tasks away from senior staff to free up their time.
+We provide a template for the exercise and help the team complete it as needed.
 A “bus-proofing” exercise is a way to protect your organization against unexpected absence from team members handling critical business functions.
 The exercise maps out key workflows and identifies back-up plans.
 Workflow differs from policies in that they focus on simple, step-by-step instructions, for completing a task — and can be immediately understood and actioned by someone otherwise unfamiliar with the topic or task.
+As for delegation, we sometimes discover that directors and other senior staff are responsible for tasks like bookkeeping and/or taking minutes in board meetings.
+These are often not optimal uses of time for a senior member of staff — who may recognize this only when prompted from an outside perspective! |

 That said, our audits span the whole operational stack — so we identify and make recommendations across many more areas of the business.
 Our last audit report included over 40 recommendations, ordered by risk rating and including the expected number of hours each would take to implement — whether by us or by the audited organization itself.